samathaluca/cloud9-ticketsales/README.md

 Final tests were made using
 AutoPrefixer
 This project used AutoPrefixer to make sure the css code is valid for all browsers.
-I also laod the site in each of the following browsers.
+I also loaded the site in each of the following browsers.
 Google Chrome
-Google
 Bing
 Ask Jeeves
 Safari
 Internet Explorer
 Mozilla Firefox

-Final Developer Tools texts completed for all screen sizes.
+Final Google Developer Tools texts completed for all screen sizes.

 Devices used for testing included
 Mobile phones